-Eight new secondary schools in Dublin, Limerick and Portlaoise will be under the patronage of non-denominational groups.
-File photograph: Getty Images/iStockphoto
+Eight new secondary schools in Dublin, Limerick and Portlaoise will be under the patronage of non-denominational groups Educate Together and the Education and Training Boards.

 Additionally, the Edmund Rice Schools Trust – formerly the Christian Brothers and Presentation Brothers – will be the patron of a new secondary school in Castleknock, Co Dublin, Minister for Education Richard Bruton has announced.